rfo909/CFT/doc/Doc.md

 if the code requires input, it will block, until we supply input lines via the Process object.

+## Key concepts

+CFT objects (as implemented in Java) are generally not thread-safe, but it turns out that they don't need to be, as a running CFT thread has no global state.
+There are no global variables, only in-function local variables.

+The only way a CFT thread can maintain persistent (global) state, is using external storage, usually via synthesis and eval, such as implemented by the Db2 internal database.
+What this means is of course that data written to Db2 is converted to code.
+Reading the data back from the database means running (eval) that code, and get a newly created data structure.

+Logically, this corresponds to
+**message passing**, in that the writer (sender) and reader (receiver) of data are loosely coupled, and that any receivers will always create local copies of the data.

+Race conditions is still possible with regards to external elements such as the file system, FTP servers, other databases, etc.

+### Intended use

+It should be added that the intended use of spawning processes in CFT is for parallelizing multiple possibly time consuming jobs, each operating invididually, then collecting the results.
+Typical examples are mass updating tens of virtual machines, as well as getting various stats from sets of hosts.

+## The Process

+The Process object represents a separately running thread, executing some CFT expression, in a separate environment.
+Its standard I/O is virtualized by the Process object.

 Listing Process functions: